The client: Benedictine Sisters of Chicago

 These options would need to be studied carefully before any decisions could be made.

-The solution: Expert advice from Plante Moran Real Estate Investment Advisors
+The solution: Expert advice from Plante Moran Realpoint Investment Advisors (PMRIA), formerly Plante Moran REIA

-The Sisters engaged Plante Moran Real Estate Investment Advisors (PMREIA) to investigate all practical considerations and options within the context of the Sisters’ best interests and preferences, market realities, and community financial realities.
+The Sisters engaged Plante Moran Realpoint Investment Advisors (PMRIA), formerly Plante Moran REIA) to investigate all practical considerations and options within the context of the Sisters’ best interests and preferences, market realities, and community financial realities.

 Our team first gathered and analyzed community demographic information, operational costs, capital needs, high-level TRENDS® information, St. Scholastica Academy operating information and all basic information regarding the monastery and property.
 Then, we performed necessary property due diligence, including zoning/land use analysis, title, survey, environmental, facilities condition assessment, and a senior living market study.
 This was all done to understand the condition of the property and any limitations on its use.
 We then had in-depth conversations with the Leadership team, and community as a whole, for their preferences regarding healthcare and residential options and alternate uses for the property.